Essential Survey Data Quality Checks for Reliable Survey Insights

 • Red Herrings: These are like content knowledge checks but are used to confirm a respondent’s familiarity with a subject or industry.
 You can test for this by inserting a red herring option in your question (e.g., adding a fake vendor to a list of real companies).
 Be careful not to make your fake options sound close to an actual one.

-Building flags like these into a survey helps ensure that the time and money you spend conducting a survey produces useful, actionable results.
+Building flags and checks like these into a survey helps ensure that the time and money you spend conducting a survey produces useful, actionable results.
 Combined with well-written screener questions and an expert panel that matches your needs, a quantitative survey will produce powerful results.

 GLG Surveys builds quality checks into every survey and our Quality Review Team assesses respondents and responses to identify potentially unqualified answers that could skew your data.
 What would you like to learn from your panel?
 Get in touch to start surveying for insight now.